ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 # r_1, r_2 = 0.630, 0.887
 ```

-So the confidence interval is:
+Finally the confidence interval is:

 $$
 \text{P}( r \in [0.630, 0.887] ) \ge 95%